project-sunbird/sunbird.org-docs/developer-docs/server-installation/overview.md

 <tr>
 </table>

-> [1] Recommended that Postgre slave is run on a seperate server when in production
+> [1] Recommended that Postgres slave is run on a seperate server when in production

 ### Supported application versions